 Naomi and Ruth came to Bethlehem at the beginning of the barley harvest.
 They were very poor, so the young woman asked to go to the fields each day to glean wheat during the harvest after the reapers.
 The owner of the land she was gleaning from was Boaz, who was of the family of Elimelech.

 Boaz heard of Ruth’s situation and told his workers to allow her to work in the fields and not hurt her.
 The young woman was very grateful to him and said, “Why have I found favor in your eyes, that you should take notice of me, since I am a foreigner?”
 (Ruth 2:10).
 Boaz told Ruth that he was impressed with her kindness to Naomi (Ruth 2:11-12).

 Naomi learned that Boaz was a close relative who, according to Jewish law, had the right to redeem Elimelech’s property, probably already sold for debt (Leviticus 25:24).
 Also, he had the right to marry Ruth, raise a seed for her deceased husband and become trustee of the property.

-The ESV uses the phrase “spread your wings” which is an phrase commonly used of the flowing upper garment.
-The Jewish Talmud explains Ruth’s action as a proposal for marriage (Deut.
-22:30).
+So Naomi instructed Ruth to say to Boaz, “spread … thy skirt over thine handmaid; for thou art a near kinsman” (Ruth 3:9).
+The Jewish Talmud explains Ruth’s action as a proposal for marriage (Deuteronomy 22:30).
 It is said that a similar custom still exists in some parts of the world.

-Ruth’s request may have reminded Boaz of what he had recently said to her: “The Lord recompense thy work, and a full reward be given thee of the Lord God of Israel, under whose wings thou art come to trust” (Ruth 2:12).
-Ruth asks Boaz to fulfill in a personal way his own prayer that God would bless her.
-And as a gracious and godly man, Boaz promises to fulfill Ruth’s request, in case the nearer kinsman does not agree to do the kinsman’s duty.
+Ruth’s request may have reminded Boaz of what he had recently said to her: “The Lord repay your work, and a full reward be given you by the Lord God of Israel, under whose wings you have come for refuge” (Ruth 2:12).
+Ruth asked Boaz to fulfill in a personal way his own prayer that God would bless her.

 In His service,